GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction: Method

-\subsection{Implementation details}
+\subsection{Implementation Details}

-The overall loss function in GSurf is defined as follows:
+The overall loss function in GSurf is defined as follows.

-We train GSurf on a single NVIDIA A800 GPU.
-Following IDR~\cite{yariv2020idr}, we model the SDF and appearance with MLPs of 8 and 4 layers, respectively, each with 256 hidden units and ReLU activation.
+We model the SDF and the appearance with MLPs of 8 and 4 layers, respectively, each with 256 hidden units and ReLU activation.

-Since 3D Gaussians are initialized randomly rather than with COLMAP~\cite{schoenberger2016sfm, schoenberger2016mvs}, which is time consuming, we delay the activation of SDF learning, beginning SDF training only after the first 500 iterations.
+The 3D Gaussians are initialized randomly for the OmniObjects3D~\cite{wu2023omniobject3d} dataset, and from sparse, noisy Structure-from-Motion (SfM)~\cite{schoenberger2016sfm} point clouds for the DTU~\cite{jensen2014large} dataset, we delay the activation of SDF learning, beginning SDF training only after the first 500 iterations.
 To promote robust convergence, the SDF is initialized as a sphere.
-Both the Gaussians and the MLPs are optimized using the Adam optimizer~\cite{kingma2014adam}.
+Both Gaussians and MLPs are optimized using the Adam optimizer~\cite{kingma2014adam}, trained on a single NVIDIA A800 GPU.
+We adopt the same densification strategies as those used in 2DGS~\cite{huang20242d}.
+The hyperparameters are empirically set to $ \lambda_1 = 0.1$, $\lambda_2 = \lambda_3 = \lambda_6 = 0.01$, and $\lambda_4 = \lambda_5= 0.05$.